Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 1. In the Spout Sender Manager actor added above:
-    1. Select OWLSpoutSenderManager in ‘World Outliner’
+    1. Select OWLSpoutSenderManager in `World Outliner`
-    2. In your Details panel add a Spout Sender ‘Array Element’ and click the arrow in the right hand corner to open the Array Element showing its components/ members.
+    2. In your Details panel add a Spout Sender `Array Element` and click the arrow in the right hand corner to open the Array Element showing its components/ members.
         ![CineCamCapture](./images/CineCamCapture.jpg)
     3. Name your Sender and Standalone Sender (for standalone mode) as you need.
     4. Select your Render Target from the list using the drop-down in the same method used as for selecting the Render Target for your Cinecam above.
-    5. Click the ‘Active’ box on to begin sending to SPOUT.
+    5. Click the `Active` box on to begin sending to SPOUT.